 Charges of Possession of Drug Paraphernalia in Arizona: ARS 13-3415

-In the state of Arizona, the possession of paraphernalia — or drug paraphernalia — is defined under Arizona Revised Statute, ARS §13-3415, as the unlawful possession, use — or possession with the intent to use — paraphernalia meant to be utilized for the purpose of taking (ingesting, smoking, intravenous mainlining) any type of illegal drugs, be they street drugs, prescription medications that are not yours, or any other illicit drugs.
+In the state of Arizona, the possession of drug paraphernalia is defined under Arizona Revised Statute, ARS §13-3415, as the unlawful possession, use — or possession with the intent to use — paraphernalia meant to be utilized for the purpose of taking (ingesting, smoking, intravenous mainlining) any type of illegal drugs, be they street drugs, prescription medications that are not yours, or any other illicit drugs.

 You Have Rights and We’re Here to Help!

 Additionally, ARS §13-3415 delineates the illegality of paraphernalia that can be used for the purposes of planting, growing, cultivating, or harvesting illegal drugs.
 What’s more, the revised statute also tells us it is illegal to possess paraphernalia that can be used for the purpose of manufacturing, converting, compounding (with other drugs or other substances), processing or otherwise preparing, and/or testing the quality or weight of illegal drugs.

 And finally, Arizona Revised Statute 13-3415 explains that any items that may be used for the purposes of packaging, repackaging, storing, or otherwise containing or concealing illegal drugs or illegally obtained prescription medications are also considered paraphernalia, and are therefore also illegal.

 This highly expansive statute also makes it unlawful for any individual to make, construct, design, or possess drug paraphernalia that may aid them in the process of manufacturing or delivering illegal drugs or illegally obtained prescription medications — with or without the intent of sale, distribution, or redistribution.